High-Rate-SHM-Working-Group/Dataset-1-High-Rate-Drop-Tower-Data-set/README.md

 This data set has subsequently been used in the following publications:
 1. Hong, Jonathan, Simon Laflamme, Jacob Dodson, and Bryan Joyce.
 "Introduction to state estimation of high-rate system dynamics."
 Sensors 18, no. 1 (2018): 217.
 1. Hong, Jonathan, Simon Laflamme, Liang Cao, Jacob Dodson, and Bryan Joyce.
 "Variable input observer for nonstationary high-rate dynamic systems."
 Neural computing and applications 32, no. 9 (2020): 5015-5026.
 1. Hong, Jonathan, Simon Laflamme, and Jacob Dodson.
-"Study of input space for state estimation of high‐rate dynamics."
+"Study of input space for state estimation of high-rate dynamics."
 Structural Control and Health Monitoring 25, no. 6 (2018): e2159.